thuyng25/thuyng25/README.md

 Hi, I'm Thuy 👋

-🎓 Data Visualization, Minor in Informatics, graduate from the University of Washington
+🎓 I major in Data Visualization, Minor in Informatics, from the University of Washington

 I'm interested in:
 - Data Analytics